 Due to their coarse modeling granularity, previous pre-RTL PDN models are incapable of either modeling pads in detail, or precisely capturing localized noise.
-Our results also show that, in some cases, even the finest grained on-chip grid from previous models (e.g., 12x12 [10]) underestimates the localized voltage noise amplitude by 20% and voltage emergency count by 3x.
 Alternatively, VoltSpot makes the on-chip grid size a function of C4 pad array size.
 For example, for a flip-chip design with 2,500 C4 bumps (e.g., distributed as a 50x50 array), the minimum modeling grid size will also be 50x50.
-It is left to the user's discretion whether to use a finer-grained model (at the price of reduced simulation speed) to attain higher precision.
-To calculate the resistance of onchip grid, VoltSpot uses the metal resistance equation $(R = \rho l/A)$, where ρ is the resistivity per unit area of the metal, A is cross-sectional area, and l is wire length).
-For on-chip inductance calculation, VoltSpot adopts the equation from [22]:
+To calculate the resistance of on-chip grid, VoltSpot uses the metal resistance equation ($R = \rho l/A$, where ρ is the resistivity per unit area of the metal, A is cross-sectional area, and l is wire length).
+For on-chip inductance calculation, VoltSpot adopts the equation from [19]: